OEHC/praqma.com/_posts/2016-10-25-praqtitioner.md

 A typical engagement with a client is founded in a well studied understanding of the customer's situation, a prioritized roadmap and a close engagement with the customer's personnel onsite.
 We always have a Wolf on-site. _"Wolf"_ is our nickname for senior consultants - referring to Mr. Wolf in _"Pulp Fiction"_ who introduces him self _"I'm Winston Wolf - I Solve problems"_.

 The wolf will work with our Continuos Delivery Praqtitioners.
-These are consultants with a dedicated engagement in Continuous Delivery and DevOps.
+Praqtitioners are consultants with a dedicated engagement in Continuous Delivery and DevOps.
 People who have chosen this domain of knowledge as their career and who take pride in delivering quality - in everything they do.

 Being a Praqtitioner in Praqma is itself a learning experience - it takes offset in [our  approach to learning](/stories/praqticum/).
 You will be solving real problems, in challenging environments.
 While wolfs will be available to guide and mentor you.